 When you plan to take your business online, you would have to invest a great amount of time on the creation and development of your website, or you could hire the help of agencies like https://irn.agency/ and others that can build and maintain your website for you, as well as take care of marketing strategies within the new website.
 You also need to make sure the branding on your website is what you want to be known as, and something that will draw clients in.
 Read this blog on Brand Standards if you’re having difficulty with this part.
 Your website will serve as your home base of operations in the online world.
 Not only that, it will also serve your main front when dealing business.
 Remember, your website is where potential customers would see your products and the services you are offering and it is important that the website is made efficiently for that use.
 For this reason, finding an excellent web developer – similar to this greenville sc web developer – for your business is necessary.

 If you have no idea what a web developer does, well, a web developer is one who builds and maintains a website.
 In some cases, a web developer can also be a web app or android developer.
-Here’s how you can find an excellent web developer.
+There are a number of standard checks that come as part of a recruitment process, and it goes without saying that before you hire anyone, you should always carry out a national crime check to make sure they carry no threat to your company or your workforce, but once the practicalities are sorted, here’s what to look for in an excellent web developer.

 - Consider Company DNA first before experience.
 Why is this necessary?
 Most of the time, companies value the experience of an applicant and place it at top of their considerations.
 However, you should first prioritize your company DNA before you acknowledge the experience of the web developer.
 Company DNA can be referred to as the organizational culture of your company.
 It is the mix of thinking styles, personality and preferences.
 Know what is important to your culture?
 Do you need an analytical, organized, inter-personal or creative developer or a mix of these traits?
 If you are a technical person, then you might prefer one who is a mix of analytical and organized.
 Make sure the developer would fit in the characteristics of your culture.